...

 Outside of Palacio da Bolsa

 Another must-see added to this 2 day Porto itinerary is Palacio da Bolsa.
-This stunning palace is the former home of the Portuguese Stock Exchange and boasts impressive neoclassical architecture with its grand marble staircases, statues, and intricate ceiling frescoes.
+Palacio da Bolsa is a stunning palace that was the former home of the Portuguese Stock Exchange.
+It features neoclassical architecture, stunning marble staircases and unique ceiling frescoes.

 Ride A Cable Car